devkeydet/dyn365-ce-devops/README.md

 The source code in the repository above shows how to source control *both* code and configurations associated with a Dynamics 365 demo/poc/sample.

-The reference build definition in this repository ([Primary Build.json](https://github.com/devkeydet/dyn365-ce-devops/blob/master/Primary%20Build.json)) shows how to use VSTS to:
+The reference build definitions show two different build scenarios:

+* [Primary Build.json](https://github.com/devkeydet/dyn365-ce-devops/blob/master/Primary%20Build.json) - shows how to use VSTS to:
     * Build assets from a remote GitHub repository
         * This, of course, could be done from a VSTS repository as well depending on whether the source code should be public or private
     * Build all the assets from source control into their deployable form
+        * Reports unit test pass/fail for both .net and javascript code as part of build reporting
+        * Reports code coverage of unit tests
         * Solution package zip files
             * Packages Dynamics 365 configuration xml files using [Solution Packager](https://msdn.microsoft.com/en-us/library/jj602987.aspx)
         * Starter data import zip files
             * Zips up xml files produced by the [Configuration Migration](https://technet.microsoft.com/library/dn647421.aspx) tool to setup sample data
         * .NET dlls for both Dynamics 365 and an [Azure Function App](https://azure.microsoft.com/en-us/services/functions/)
         * etc.
+* [Patch Build.json](https://github.com/devkeydet/dyn365-ce-devops/blob/master/Patch%20Build.json) - shows how to use VSTS to:
+    * Build a simple [patch](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/create-patches-simplify-solution-updates) from source control

 The reference release definitions show how to deploy assets from the build to the target environment(s).
 Each does the following:
 * Primary Release - Dynamics Only.json